simplynarx/Simply-CHIP8/README.md

 This is my first attempt at a major project written in C. I've decided to write a CHIP-8 interpreter since emulation has always been an interest of mine.

-Update: With this project finished, I'm unsatisfied with the inconsistency of quality in the source code.
+UPDATE: With this project finished, I'm unsatisfied with the inconsistency of quality in the source code.
 A full rewrite will follow soon.

 ### Usage
 ```